Farmer’s Cheese Crepes with Blueberry Sauce

 To Fill Crepes:

-Take the stack of nalisniki and flip them cooked/browned side down.
+Take the stack of nalisniki or creps and flip them cooked/browned side down.

-Take about a tablespoon of filling, place it in the middle and spread it around
+Take about a tablespoon of filling, place it in the middle and spread along the middle third of the crepe.

 Fold the right side towards the center, then the opposite side.
-Now roll the crepe jelly-roll fashion.
+Now roll the crepe jelly-roll fashion away from yourself.

 Fill a glass baking dish with rolled nalisniki, grating some butter between each layer of crepes.
 Bake in the 350F oven for about 30 minutes, or until hot throughout.